mahendrapaipuri/ceems/website/docs/configuration/cacct.md

 # cacct

-`cacct` is a CLI client that can be used in the place of Grafana when the operators cannot/do not wish to maintain a Grafana instance.
-This CLI client talks to both CEEMS API server and TSDB server to fetch the energy, usage and performance metrics of a given compute unit and/or project and/or user.
-This has been largely inspired from SLURM's [`sacct`](https://slurm.schedmd.com/sacct.html) tool and the API resembles that of `sacct`.
+`cacct` is a CLI client that can be used instead of Grafana when operators cannot or do not wish to maintain a Grafana instance.
+This CLI client communicates with both the CEEMS API server and the TSDB server to fetch energy, usage, and performance metrics for a given compute unit, project, and/or user.
+It has been largely inspired by SLURM's [`sacct`](https://slurm.schedmd.com/sacct.html) tool, and the API resembles that of `sacct`.

 :::important[IMPORTANT]

-`cacct` identifies the current username from their Linux's UID.
-Thus, for `cacct` to work correctly, the user's UID must be the same on the machine where `cacct` is being executed and in the CEEMS API server DB.
+`cacct` identifies the current username from their Linux UID.
+Thus, for `cacct` to work correctly, the user's UID must be the same on the machine where `cacct` is executed and in the CEEMS API server database.

 :::

-This tool has been specifically designed for HPC platforms where there a common login node that users can access _via_ SSH.
-Th tool must be installed on such login nodes along with its configuration file.
-The `cacct`'s configuration file contains the HTTP client configuration details to connect to CEEMS API and TSB servers.
-Thus, this configuration file would potentially contains secrets to talk to these servers and it is very important to protect this file on a multi-tenant system like HPC login nodes.
-This will be discussed more in the following sections.
-First, let's take a look at the available configuration sections for `cacct`:
+This tool has been specifically designed for HPC platforms where there is a common login node that users can access via SSH.
+The tool must be installed on such login nodes along with its configuration file.
+The `cacct` configuration file contains the HTTP client configuration details needed to connect to the CEEMS API and TSDB servers.
+Consequently, this configuration file might contain secrets for communicating with these servers, making it crucial to protect this file on a multi-tenant system like HPC login nodes.
+This will be discussed further in the following sections.
+First, let's examine the available configuration sections for `cacct`:

 ```yaml
 # cacct configuration skeleton